George Preddy

-Major George Earl Preddy Jr. (February 5, 1919 – December 25, 1944) was a United States Army Air Forces officer during World War II and an American ace credited with 26.83 enemy air-to-air kills (a number that includes shared one-half- and one-third-victory credits), ranking him as the top P-51 Mustang ace of World War II and eighth on the list of all-time highest scoring American aces.
-Preddy was born and grew up in Greensboro, North Carolina.
+George Earl Preddy Jr. (February 5, 1919 – December 25, 1944) was a United States Army Air Forces officer during World War II and an American ace credited with 26.83 enemy air-to-air kills (a number that includes shared one-half and one-third victory credits), ranking him as the top P-51 Mustang ace of World War II and eighth on the list of highest scoring American aces.

 Early life

-Preddy was born on 1919 in Greensboro, North Carolina, the second of four children born to George Earl Sr. and Clara Noah Preddy.
+Preddy was born in 1919 in Greensboro, North Carolina, the second of four children born to George Earl Sr. and Clara Noah Preddy.
 He attended Aycock School and Greensboro High School.
-Following graduation, he worked at a cotton mill and attended Guilford College for two years, before becoming a barnstormer pilot.
+After graduation, he worked at a cotton mill and attended Guilford College for two years before becoming a barnstormer pilot.

 Military career

-On September 1940, he enlisted in the North Carolina National Guard and served with the 252nd Coast Artillery Regiment.
+In September 1940, he enlisted in the North Carolina National Guard and served with the 252nd Coast Artillery Regiment.
 Preddy attempted to become a naval aviator in the U.S. Navy, but was rejected thrice.
 As a result, he entered the Aviation Cadet Program of the U.S. Army Air Corps on April 29, 1941.
 He was commissioned a second lieutenant in the U.S. Army Air Forces and was awarded his pilot wings at Craig Field in Alabama, on December 12, 1941, just five days after the Japanese attack on Pearl Harbor.